 Free antivirus software can do a surprisingly decent job -- as long as you don't want many frills.
 Paid antivirus software still outperforms the free stuff, catching more malware and having fewer false positives (detecting and even removing "threats" that aren't there -- an error that can hurt your computer).
 Freebies also lack some helpful features you'll find in paid software (like protecting you on Facebook and Twitter).

-Free software also peppers you with ads, which can get pretty annoying as they nag you to upgrade to the company's premium (read: paid) versions.
+Free software peppers you with ads, which can get pretty annoying as they nag you to upgrade to the company's premium (read: paid) versions.
 Still, if you're looking for no-cost, no-frills antivirus software, these programs are getting better and better every year.

-Elsewhere in this Report:
+Elsewhere in this report: